-Battersea confirms its previously stated belief that puppies and kittens should not be sold in pet shops, and has long campaigned against the practice.
-This is why we argued for, and later welcomed the Government’s commitment on 2 February to close loopholes which allowed for puppies under eight weeks to be sold to pet shops and “dealers”, as well as tighter regulation on breeding establishments.
+Battersea believes puppies and kittens should not be sold in pet shops.
+This is why we argued for an end to loopholes which allowed for puppies under eight weeks to be sold to pet shops and “dealers”, as well as tighter regulation on breeding establishments.

-Poorly regulated pet shops are the route to market for puppies and kittens from puppy farms and from third party dealers.
-Sold for a quick profit, too easily bought on impulse, and separated from their mother far too early, these pets can suffer lifelong health and welfare problems as a result of such early mistreatment.
+Poorly regulated pet shops are the route to market for puppies and kittens from puppy farms and from third party dealers looking for a quick profit.
+Such pets are sold too young and bought too easily, sometimes with lifelong health and welfare problems as a result of early mistreatment.
 This is wrong, and it must stop.

 Battersea would encourage anyone interested in getting a puppy to visit a rescue centre, where they can receive expert advice on how best to take on the responsibility for an animal, making it as smooth and enjoyable as possible.
-If they are determined to buy a puppy, then they should visit only a reputable breeder and always insist on seeing the animal interact with its mother.
+If a buyer is determined to visit a breeder, then any puppy should always be seen with its mother before sale.
 If you are suspicious that the welfare of the animals may be in danger, please contact the RSPCA.